 Art Classes with Ingrid Harper

-Winter Term: 10 classes: Tuesday, December 2 to February 17; or Wednesday, December 3 to February 18; or Thursday, December 4 to
+Spring Term: 10 classes: Tuesday, March 3 to May 12; or Wednesday, March 4 to May 13; or Thursday, March 5 to

 To sign up for class please email Ingrid at ingridgharper@gmail.com, or leave a text at 503-803-0199